-You can also access the AM console by browsing to the console URL, for example http://openam.example.com:8080/openam/console.
+You can also access the AM console by browsing to the console URL, for example https://openam.example.com:8443/openam/console.

 - 10. Restrict permissions to the configuration directory (by default, \$HOME/openam, where \$HOME corresponds to the user who runs the web container).
 Prevent other users from accessing files in the configuration directory. - 11.
-If you specified the Other User Data Store option in the User Data Store Settings screen, you must index several attributes in your external identity repository.
-See "To Index External Identity Repository Attributes" for more information.
+The AM install wizard uses two Apache libraries that should be removed after installation, for security reasons.